rocky-linux/documentation/docs/books/incus_server/05-incus_images.md

   - incus images
 ---

-Throughout this chapter you will need to run commands as your unprivileged user ("incusadmin" if you have been following this book from the beginning).
+Throughout this chapter, you must run commands as your unprivileged user ("incusadmin" if you have followed this book from the beginning).

 ## List available images